Online: April 22, 2024, Onsite: May 4+5, 2024

-The Hybrid Wilderness First Responder Recertification Course (H-WFC) recertifies a WFR’s medical care skills in remote settings.
+The Hybrid Wilderness First Responder Recertification Course (HWFC) recertifies a WFR’s scope of practice.
 Students will rebuild skills and confidence needed to provide medical care when evacuation is hours or days away.
-The course includes group discussions, short lectures, interactive labs, and realistic practice scenarios that allow students to practice and challenge their skills in remote and wilderness settings with limited resources.
-The course combines 10-20 hours of online coursework with two days of onsite training.
+The course combines 10-15 hours of online coursework with two days of onsite training.
+The in-person training includes group discussions, short lectures, interactive labs, and realistic practice scenarios that allow students to practice and challenge their skills in remote and wilderness settings with limited resources.

-Pre Requisites: 18+ years old and hold a current WFR certification that is active through the first day of the course start.
+Pre Requisites: 18+ years old and hold a current WFR or WEMT certification that is active through the first day of the course start date.

 Duration: 10-20 hours of distance learning through our online LMS and two days on-site.
 Onsite course hours are typically 8am - 5pm each day.